ChitChat-Luo-David/chitchat_android_test/README.md

 ## Demo
 ![alt tag](https://github.com/ChitChat-Luo-David/chitchat_android_test/blob/main/Fighter%20Demo.gif)

+## Estimated time
+One week

+## Examination and accept
+Please create a reop and upload your project on your Github.

 ## Remark
 If your ability or time is limited, you don't have to do all of the above.